 Regular Walks Help to Keep Dogs in Shape

 Diet and exercise!
 The two things that determine your weight and how in shape you are.
 The same goes for your dog.
 They need the right amount of food, coupled with regular exercise to keep that waist trim and their bodies healthy.
 How much exercise they get goes hand in hand with how much food they require.
 Just like humans, they need to replace those lost calories and be careful not to eat too much if they aren’t receiving lots of exercise.
-For extremely active dogs that have copious amounts of exercise, an all-natural, organic nutritional supplement like ProDog Revive, will make sure they are getting everything they need in their diet to achieve optimum health.
+For extremely active dogs that have copious amounts of exercise, an all-natural, organic nutritional dog supplement like Revive, from our canine performance supplements range, will make sure they are getting everything they need in their diet to achieve optimum health.

 It Offers Them Mental Stimulation

 Bored dogs, like bored children will find ways to entertain themselves much to the dismay of their owners.
 A bored dog can often display destructive behaviours including chewing and being generally boisterous and hyperactive.
 While toys and games will help to stimulate them, when the weather is particularly rough or you are pushed for time, nothing beats a walk when they are allowed to burn off all of that energy.

 For lone dogs that don’t have a pal, walking can be a great way to socialise with other dogs in the neighbourhood.
 Socialising your dog from a young age means that you will be able to trust them around other dogs, let them off the lead on your walks and be more relaxed when you approach a strange dog (at least from your perspective).

 A daily walk with your dog helps to build your relationship, allowing you to spend quality time with them when you are not distracted by the demands of daily life that means they are not getting your undivided attention.
 It also gives you time to spend training them, improving their recall, playing games and is beneficial for both of you.